WORLD WATCH LIST

 Uzbekistan

-Churches are frequently raided, and those who attend may be threatened, arrested, or fined.
+Churches are often raided, and attendees may be threatened, arrested, or fined.

 bottom